pasis/ls-fuse/README.md

   directory (see EXAMPLE 3)
 * SELinux extended attributes support (broken at the moment, see KNOWN ISSUES)

-Supported output of ls with options:
+ls-fuse supports output of ls that was run with the next options:

 * -l (mandatory)
 * -a (optional)
 * -R (optional)
 * -s (optional)
 * -Z (on systems with SELinux suport, optional)

+All regular files on the pseudo filesystem are readable. ls-fuse returns some information about file when reading.

 [1]: http://lsfs.sourceforge.net